 /cygdrive/c/TIBCO... instead of

-your Mac.
-TIBCO recommends dragging the DMG's StreamBase folder to
+Mac.
+It is the best practice to drag the DMG's StreamBase folder to

 ~/Applications, which is a folder named